Brown-County-FIRST-Robotics/1716-2023-robot/docs/CANIDs.md

 ## Solenoids

-Solenoids have their own separate ID system off of the PCM, ranging from 1-16 on REV. Double solenoids have two IDs, one for forward and one for reverse.
+Solenoids have their own separate ID system off of the Pneumatic Hub, ranging from 1-16.
+Double solenoids have two IDs, one for forward and one for reverse.

 |Solenoid|ID(s)|
 |---|---|